halynabondar/meal-sharing/README.md

 -   CSS
 -   Swiper.js
 -   Material UI
+-   Vite

 ## What I Learned

-<p>During the development of this project, I faced several challenges that helped me learn new skills and technologies.
-Some of the challenges I faced include building a Star component for leaving a rating for a meal, a Modal component.</p>
+<p>During the development of this project, I faced several challenges that helped me learn new skills and technologies.</p>

 <p>Through these challenges, I was able to gain a better understanding of React, CSS Modules, and Frontend Development in general.
 I also learned how to work with Express.js, KnexJS, and MySQL to build a full-stack web application.</p>